Gold set for biggest weekly drop since Feb on hawkish Fed

 Interest rate hikes raise the opportunity cost of holding non-yielding bullion.

-The strength of the dollar and concerns about China’s industrial sector and economy as a whole have contributed to silver’s decline, Gardner said.
+The strength of the dollar and concerns about China’s industrial sector and economy as a whole have contributed to silver’s decline, said Gardner.